swarmstack/swarmstack/README.md

 ### Monitoring

-The Grafana _Cluster Nodes_ dashboard will provide the best visual indicators if something goes off the rails, but your DevOps team will want to keep an eye on _karma_ (which watches both Alertmanager instances in one place), or your email/IM channels, and you'll receive links back to the Prometheus rules being alerted on.
+The Grafana dashboards will help you pin-point issues, and provides good visual indicators if something goes off the rails, but your DevOps team will want to keep an eye on _karma_ (which watches both Alertmanager instances in one place), or your pager/email/IM channels, and you'll receive links back to the Prometheus rules being alerted on.
 Advanced Prometheus users might add runbook links to alert messages, possibly using a ChatOps process through a bot and attempt automatic remediation of the Prometheus condition or dimension being alerted on (reboot the host, kill the container, signal the application, etc).

 Various Prometheus [exporters](https://prometheus.io/docs/instrumenting/exporters/) are available for common services such as PostgreSQL.